Acacia microbotrya

-Acacia microbotrya, commonly known as manna wattle or gum wattle, is a shrub or tree belonging to the genus Acacia and the subgenus Phyllodineae that is native to Western Australia.

-The Noongar peoples know the tree as Badjong, Galyang, Koonert or Menna.
+Acacia microbotrya, commonly known as manna wattle or gum wattle, is a shrub or tree belonging to the genus Acacia and the subgenus Phyllodineae.
+It is native to Western Australia.
+The Noongar peoples know the tree as badjong, galyang, koonert or menna.

 Description

 The bushy shrub or tree typically grows to a height of 2 to 7 m with the canopy spreading to a width of 5 m.
 It has glabrous branchlets with rough brown bark on the stem.
 The patent to pendulous grey-green phyllodes have a narrowly elliptic to oblanceolate shape.
 Each olive green glabrous phyllode is 5 to 14 cm and are 5 to 20 mm wide.
 It blooms from March to August and produces yellow-cream flowers.
 The inflorescences are racemose with the axes having a length of 1.5 to 4 cm, the cream to pale yellow globular heads containing 20 to 30 flowers have a diameter of 4 to 6 mm.
 Following flowering dark brown to blackish glabrous seed pods form are constricted at regular intervals resembling a string of beads in shape with a length of 15 to 20 cm and a width of 6 to 8 mm.
 The shiny black seeds have an oblong to elliptic shape with a length of 5.5 to 8 mm and a width of 4 to 5 mm.